seriousben/seriousben.com/content/links/ask-hn-what-is-the-first-thing-you-implement-at-a-new-company.md

 ### TLDR

 A real mine of information.
-From <a href="https://github.com/99designs/aws-vault">https://github.com/99designs/aws-vault</a> for aws credentials to best practices to how to drive change in an organization.
+From [https://github.com/99designs/aws-vault](https://github.com/99designs/aws-vault) for aws credentials to best practices to how to drive change in an organization.

 [Read more](https://news.ycombinator.com/item?id=17353854)